The Southampton County Historical Society possesses one of the most historically significant and culturally important stories in America.

 Listings verification

 The goal is not simply to launch a website.
-The goal is to create a lasting digital and operational foundation capable of supporting:
+The goal is to create a sustainable digital and operational foundation capable of supporting:

 Educational outreach